bit-cmdr/bit-cmdr/README.md

 - 📄 Know about my experiences [https://linkedin.com/in/alexkahoun](https://linkedin.com/in/alexkahoun)

-- ⚡ Fun fact **I used to volunteer at the Academy of Natural Sciences in Philadelphia when I was in High School as a Museum Guide in the Paleontology Exhibit**
+- ⚡ Fun fact **I used to volunteer at the Academy of Natural Sciences in Philadelphia as a Museum Guide in the Paleontology Exhibit when I was in High School**

 ### Blogs posts
 <!-- BLOG-POST-LIST:START -->